nus-cs2103-AY2324S1/ip/docs/README.md

 Exits the application with a message.

 ```
 Bye.
-Hope to see you agaon soon!
+Hope to see you again soon!

 ```